 ##You Just Need to Work on That Flare

 Once I got my workflows in order and manage to settle into the apps that I felt truly made me more productive, there was still one thing that held me back from using the iPad to it’s fullest.
 As great and powerful and beautiful as the iPad is it simply is not that easy to carry around sans-étui, naked.
 That 10 inch slab of gorrila glass might be strong, but it also attracts a lot on unwanted attention from keys, pens and whatever else you might throw into your courier bag, of course that is nothing compared to the damage an slate tile can do it from a 4 four foot fall.
 When I bought the first gen iPad, I think I spent more time debating the case than I did on whether I should get the 32GB or 64GB model (16 was never an option, too many photos and music).
+I wanted to get the best dj speaker to be able to cheer my friends parties.
 In the end I settled on the original Apple case because it was so simple and practical in function, although I really liked the DodoCase, the shipping fees to the Great White North where a little to steep.

 When we started testing the iPad 2, we were handed a couple of demo units without cases or even smart covers and to be quite honest this made testing very difficult, instead of merely grabbing the tablet and going, we were consistently looking around for a safe way of carrying it around.
 We finally got a hold of some original Zagg Folio cases with keyboard for a pilot and suddenly the use cases and business scenarios starting multiplying themselves.
 I started to see the iPad as a very powerful V12 engine that in itself is very cool, but if you pop it into a Corvette or Suburban XL you will have truly different experiences, and it’s very subjective to say which is the best one.
 If you stuff an iPad into a Otterbox, you suddenly have a very robust field computer with many sensors, a camara, sound recorder and various input methods.
 However placing the iPad on an inCase Origami workstation along with the Apple Bluetooth keyboard provides a writer with a mobile and lightweight place to threw down his thoughts.
 The number of various cases, sleeves, stands, docks and holders are almost as great as the number of devices you can either plug into the 30 pin port or the headphone jack.
 From Square credit readers, photo card adapters to microphones, amp jacks and remote control devices, the iPad is quickly becoming the beige box PC that we you would see stuffed under desks or in studios, restaurants, lofts and garages in the early to mid nineties.
 The base computing platform is the same but the application use is what makes these tablets so flexible and adaptable.
 The comparison has been made so many times, and probably much better than this: